-Our ownership limitations may restrict change of control or business combination opportunities in which our stockholders might receive a premium for their stock.
+Our ownership limitations may restrict change of control or business combination opportunities in which our stockholders might receive a premium for their stock plans and trusts, and some charitable trusts.

-In order for us to qualify as a REIT for each taxable year after 2013, no more than 50% in value of our outstanding stock may be owned, directly or indirectly, by five or fewer individuals during the last half of any calendar year.
-"Individuals" for this purpose include natural persons, private foundations, some employee benefit plans and trusts, and some charitable trusts.
 In order to assist us in qualifying as a REIT, among other purposes, ownership of our stock by any person is generally limited to 9.8% in value or number of shares, whichever is more restrictive, of any class or series of our stock, except that Bimini may own up to % of our common stock so long as Bimini continues to qualify as a REIT.